Keyboard shortcuts

 Updating locales for specific projects

-These are instructions in order to update locales to Android mobile products living within the android-l10n project.
+These are instructions to update locales for Android mobile products living within the android-l10n project.

 Edit the l10n.toml file(s)